OTGroupGoe/DomDecOT.jl/README.md

 to use this one.

 # Examples
 Both Jupyter and Pluto notebooks are available in the `notebooks` and `pluto-notebooks` folder.
 You can inspect an `.html` generated from these files online.
-Alternatively, you can run them locally or the cloud.
+Alternatively, you can run them online.

 ## Running the examples locally